Department of Creative and Professional Writing

 Full-Time Faculty

-Brian Clements, PhD, is a Professor and Assistant Dean in the Macricostas School of Arts and Sciences.
+Brian Clements, PhD, is a Professor and director of the Kathwari Honors Program.
 He is author or editor of over a dozen collections of poetry, including, most recently, A Book of Common Rituals (Quale Press) and the New York Times New & Noteworthy anthology Bullets into Bells: Poets & Citizens Respond to Gun Violence (Beacon Press).
 His 200-day project Every Atom: Reflections on Whitman at 200 collected commentaries from 200 writers at North American Review.
 He was the founding Coordinator of the MFA in Creative and Professional Writing.

 Higgins Hall 219B